-Our Executive Directors will continue to manage the operations of our Company and its subsidiaries, and our AC will provide the necessary checks and balances as set out below.
-Our AC comprises two Independent Non-executive Directors, namely Mr. Seah Hou Kee and Mr. Cheung King Kwok and the Non-executive Director, namely Mr. Ong Chor Wei.
+Our Executive Directors will continue to manage the operations of our Company and its subsidiaries, and the AC will provide the necessary checks and balances as set out below.
+The AC comprises two Independent Non-executive Directors, namely Mr. Seah Hou Kee and Mr. Cheung King Kwok and the Non-executive Director, namely Mr. Ong Chor Wei.
 The Chairman of the AC is Mr. Seah Hou Kee.

-Our AC will provide a channel of communication between our Board, our Management and our external auditors on matters relating to audit.
-The responsibilities of our AC include:
+The AC will provide a channel of communication between the Board, the Management and the external auditors on matters relating to audit.
+The responsibilities of the AC include:

-- review with the external auditors and where applicable, our internal auditors, their audit plans, their evaluation of the system of internal accounting controls, their letter to Management and the Management's response; - (b) review the interim and annual financial statements and balance sheet and profit and loss accounts before submission to our Board for approval, focusing in particular on changes in accounting policies and practices, major risk areas, significant adjustments resulting from the audit compliance with accounting standards and compliance with the Listing Manual and any other relevant statutory or regulatory requirements; - ensure co-ordination between the external auditors and our Management and review the assistance given by our Management to the auditors, and discuss problems and concerns, if any, arising from the interim and final audits, and any matters which the auditors may wish to discuss (in the absence of our Management, where necessary); - (d) review and discuss with the external auditors any suspected fraud or irregularity, or suspected infringement at any relevant laws, rules or regulations, which has or is likely to have a material impact on our Group's operating results or financial position, and our Management's response; - (e) make recommendations to our Board on the appointment, re-appointment and removal of the external auditor(s) and approving the remuneration and terms of engagement of the external auditor; - (f) review the scope and results of the audit and its cost effectiveness, and the independence and objectivity of the external auditors, review the nature and extent of non-audit services, where applicable; - review the significant financial reporting issues and judgments so as to ensure the integrity of the financial statements and any formal announcements relating to our financial performance; - (h) review arrangements by which our staff may, in confidence, raise concerns about possible improprieties in matters of financial reporting or other matters; and - (i) review the adequacy of our internal financial controls, operational and compliance controls, and risk management policies and systems established by our Management.
+- (a) review with the external auditors and where applicable, our internal auditors, their audit plans, their evaluation of the system of internal accounting controls, their letter to Management and the Management's response; - (b) review the interim and annual financial statements and balance sheet and profit and loss accounts before submission to our Board for approval, focusing in particular on changes in accounting policies and practices, major risk areas, significant adjustments resulting from the audit compliance with accounting standards and compliance with the Listing Manual and any other relevant statutory or regulatory requirements; - (c) ensure co-ordination between the external auditors and our Management and review the assistance given by our Management to the auditors, and discuss problems and concerns, if any, arising from the interim and final audits, and any matters which the auditors may wish to discuss (in the absence of our Management where necessary); - (d) review and discuss with the external auditors any suspected fraud or irregularity, or suspected infringement at any relevant laws, rules or regulations, which has or is likely to have a material impact on our Group's operating results or financial position, and our Management's response; - (e) make recommendations to our Board on the appointment, re-appointment and removal of the external auditor(s) and approving the remuneration and terms of engagement of the external auditor; - (f) review the scope and results of the audit and its cast effectiveness, and the independence and objectivity of the external auditors, review the nature and extent of non-audit services, where applicable; - (g) review the significant financial reporting issues and judgments so as to ensure the integrity of the financial statements and any formal announcements relating to our financial performance; - (h) review interested person transactions, as defined in the Listing Manual of the SGX-ST; - review the Group's compliance with such functions and duties as may be required under the relevant statutes or the Listing Manual, and by such amendments made thereto from time to time; - (j) review arrangements by which our staff may, in confidence, raise concerns about possible improprieties in matters of financial reporting or other matters; and - (k) review the adequacy of our internal financial controls, operational and compliance controls, and risk management policies and systems established by our Management.

 Apart from the responsibilities listed above, the AC has explicit authority to investigate any matters within its terms of reference and has full access to and cooperation from Management, in addition to its direct access to the external auditors.
 If required, the AC has authority to seek external resources to enable it to discharge its functions properly, including obtaining legal or other professional advice and services.
+The AC also met up with the external auditors without any executive of the Company being present at least once on an annual basis and as and when necessary during the year.